Is radiofrequency / RF microneedling treatment painful?

 The fact is that properly applied radiofrequency treatment does not have to be painful

-Working for several modestly priced sessions just below the pain threshold with “stimulatory radiofrequency” (i.e. with the aim to stimulate collagen synthesis and contraction, as well as fat release) can provide up to 99.5% safety and better results than with one very expensive, very dangerous, “you only need one, darling” destructive radiofrequency session.
+Working with several modestly priced sessions just below the pain threshold with ‘stimulative radiofrequency’ (i.e. with the aim to stimulate collagen synthesis and contraction, as well as fat release - as opposed to burning the sh*t out of everything inside the skin) can provide up to 99.5% safety and better results than with one very expensive, very dangerous, “you only need one, darling” destructive radiofrequency session.

-Unfortunately this approach does not generate 5x or 10x times more income for the doctor/therapist who provides it and it is not based on promising miracle/instant results (which don’t exist in real life, anyway).
+Unfortunately, the down to earth, 6-12 session, stimulative approach does not generate 5x or 10x times more income for the clinic that provides it and it is not based on promising miracle/instant results (which don’t exist in real life, anyway), so many clinics opt for the destructive option.
 But it is the best option for the client.

-In fact, if your radio frequency treatment is consistently painful, either you belong to 1% of the population who are sensitive or your therapist does something (or a lot of things) wrong.
-Even worse, if numbing cream needs to be used, you are having the really wrong type of radiofrequency.
+In fact, if your radio frequency treatment is consistently painful, either you belong to 1% of the population who are overly sensitive or your therapist does something - or a lot of things - wrong.
+Even worse, if numbing cream needs to be used, you are really having the wrong type of radiofrequency.

-According to both studies and practical experience, painful, ‘destructive radiofrequency’ has less benefits than ‘stimulatory radiofrequency’ and lots more chances of side effects (pain, scar tissue, burns etc).
+According to both studies and practical experience, painful, ‘destructive radiofrequency’ has less benefits than ‘stimulative radiofrequency’ and lots more chances of side effects (pain, scar tissue, burns etc).

 How should a proper radiofrequency treatment feel?